rrousselGit/riverpod/packages/riverpod_lint/README.md

 The riverpod_generator package does not support `StateNotifier`/`ChangeNotifier` and manually creating a `Notifier`/`AsyncNotifier`.

-This lints warns against unsupported value types.
+This lint warns against unsupported value types.

 **Good**: